 Newer crock pots, those manufactured in the last five to ten years, are cooking hotter than older models.
 This has led to burned and overcooked food and frustration.
 So you may be wondering are hotter cooking crock pots good or bad?
 We've addressed this issue before.

-The answer was overwhelmingly no.
+The answer was overwhelming no.

 - Do not tilt the lid to reduce the cooking temperature.
 This introduces too many variables in the cooking process.
 Extraneous material will get into the food, especially since the cooking time is so long.
 There is no way to control the temperature of the food if the lid is tilted or removed.
 And this negates one of the advantages of slow cooking—moist heat.
 There will no longer be a seal between the slow cooker and the lid to keep moisture in, and meats will dry out.

-- Do not cook on the 'warm' heat setting.
+- Do not cook with the 'warm' heat setting.
 This is not safe, especially for large chunks of meat because the temperature won't get through the danger zone of 40 degrees F to 140 degrees F quickly enough.
 If your crockpot has a 'simmer' setting, this advice may not apply.

-One caveat: If you do buy an old used crock pot, please follow these steps before you use it to cook.
+If you do buy an old used crock pot, please follow these steps before you use it to cook.
 First, take it to an electrician to make sure that the cord and plug are in good shape and are safe to use.
 And second, test the crockpot's temperature.

 To test the temperature, fill the appliance 2/3 full of cool water.
 Cover it, turn it on, and let it cook for 8 hours.
 At this point, the water temperature should be at least 185 degrees F. If it is cooler, the crockpot's temperature is too low and won't be safe.
 If the temperature is significantly higher, you'll need to watch the cooking time the first couple of times you use it, and adjust recipes accordingly.